heigvd-teaching-tools/online-test-platform/README.md

 # EVAL

-Eval is an educational platform designed to create and distribute training exercises, conduct exams, across engineering and other disciplines.
+Eval is an educational platform designed to create and distribute training exercises and conduct exams across engineering and other disciplines.
 With a core focus on ease of use and simplicity, Eval ensures a seamless experience for educators and students.

 Eval provides comprehensive insights into student engagement and understanding, enabling more effective assessments of student performance and comprehension.